We use cookies to improve our service. Learn more.

 Configure a Big Table as a Historical Archive

-This can be done by adding an AFTER SUBMISSION ACTION to your forms.
+You can do this by adding an After Submit action to your form container.
 You can capture data in the primary data source and the Big Table by including an Add Row action.